Transfer Student Financial Aid

-Edgewood College is committed to helping each transfer student make a smooth transition to our institution as well as making our quality education affordable.
+Edgewood College is committed to helping each transfer student make a smooth transition to our institution as well as making our high quality education affordable.
 With merit-based scholarships available for excellence in academics, fine arts and need-based awards, we are often able to provide a financial aid package that is competitive with other similar institutions.
 Last year, the average financial aid package for transfer students at Edgewood College was $15,800.

 Click below for additional information regarding…

 Estimated Average Cost of Attendance (2016–2017)

 |Room & Board (average)